Pro’s Choice Rug Restorer Pet Urine Treatment for Severely Contaminated Wool and Silk Rugs

 the submersion technique.

-Below is the completed rug after cleaning and hung to dry
+Below is the rug shown at the start of this article after cleaning and deodorizing and hung to dry